sliu7714/csc309_website/README.md

 On this page the user will be able to view all of the postings they are associated with
 * The user can filter postings by the ones they have created, that they are a member of, that they have applied to and the postings that they were denied
-* Each posting has been given a comment section where all users can communicate and share information
+* Each posting has been given a comment section where all users can communicate and share information (you may have to refresh to see your new comment)
 * User created postings allow the user to see a list of applicants to their posting
   * Each applicant has an associated accept or reject button that the creator can click
 * User created postings also have the option to go into edit mode where the user can edit all fields associated with post as well as delete the post.
+  (to see the updated changes, refresh the page)

 ![manage section screenshot](Files/screenshots_phase2/manage-page.png)